pivotal/docs-tap/scst-store/using_metadata_store.md

 ## Walkthroughs

-The following pages include step-by-step walkthroughs and examples of the SCST - Store use cases.
+The following pages include step-by-step walkthroughs and examples of the SCST - Store use cases:

 * [Querying SCST - Store](querying_the_metadata_store.md) - query to understand vulnerability, image, and dependency relationships
 * [Add CycloneDX reports to the SCST - Store](add_cyclonedx_to_store.md) - manually add CycloneDX reports to the store